rodneyshupe/Cookbook/Recipes/Entrees/Beef/KalbiKoreanStyleShortRibsCI.rst

 Directions
 ----------

-1. Process pear, garlic, ginger, soy sauce, oil, sugar, and vinegar in food processor until smooth, 20 to 30 seconds, scraping down sides of bowl as needed.
-Transfer to medium bowl and stir in scallions.
+1. Process pear, garlic, ginger, soy sauce, sesame oil, sugar, and vinegar in a food processor until smooth, 20 to 30 seconds, scraping down the sides of the bowl as needed.
+Transfer to a medium bowl and stir in scallions.
-2. Spread one-third of marinade in 13 by 9-inch pan or other suitable container that will hold ribs in 2 layers.
-Place half of meat in single layer over marinade.
-Pour half of remaining marinade over meat, followed by remaining meat and marinade.
-Cover tightly with plastic wrap and place in refrigerator.
-Marinate ribs for at least 4 hours and up to 12 hours, turning meat once or twice to ensure that it marinates evenly.
+2. Spread one-third of the marinade in a 13 by 9-inch pan or other container that holds the ribs in 2 layers.
+Lay half of the meat in a single layer over the marinade, pour half of the remaining marinade over it, then add the remaining meat and marinade.
+Cover tightly with plastic wrap and refrigerate, turning once or twice so the ribs marinate evenly, at least 4 hours and up to 12 hours.
-3. Turn all burners to high, close lid, and heat grill until very hot, about 15 minutes.
-Scrape cooking grate clean with grill brush and wipe with wad of oil-soaked paper towels, holding towels with tongs.
+3. Turn all burners to high, close the lid, and heat until very hot, about 15 minutes.
+Scrape the cooking grate clean with a grill brush, then wipe with a wad of oil-soaked paper towels held with tongs.
-4. Grill half of meat directly over burners, with lid down, turning 3 or 4 times, until well browned on both sides, 10 to 14 minutes.
-Move first batch of meat off heat onto platter and keep warm while repeating browning with second batch.
-Transfer second batch of meat to platter.
-Return first batch of meat to grill and warm for 30 seconds; transfer to platter and serve immediately.
+4. Grill half of the meat directly over the burners, lid down, turning 3 or 4 times, until well browned on both sides, 10 to 14 minutes.
+Move the first batch off heat onto a platter and keep warm while browning the second batch, then transfer the second batch to the platter.
+Return the first batch to the grill and warm for 30 seconds, then transfer to the platter and serve immediately.